affromero/IBIO4490/05-Textons/Readme.md

 tmapTest1 = assignTextons(fbRun(fb,imTest1),textons');
 tmapTest2 = assignTextons(fbRun(fb,imTest2),textons');

-%Check the euclidean distances between the histograms and convince yourself that the images of the goats are closer because they have similar texture pattern
+%Check the euclidean distances between the histograms and convince yourself that the images of the bikes are closer because they have similar texture pattern
 %Can you tell why we need to create a histogram before measuring the distance?
 D = norm(histc(tmapBase1(:),1:k)/numel(tmapBase1) - histc(tmapTest1(:),1:k)/numel(tmapTest1))
 D = norm(histc(tmapBase1(:),1:k)/numel(tmapBase1) - histc(tmapTest2(:),1:k)/numel(tmapTest2))